Perceptron

 We can use stochastic gradient descent to do minimization.
 First, randomly choose a hyperplane, and each time choose a misclassified point to do gradient descent.

-Randomly choose a misclassified sample and updata
+Randomly choose a misclassified sample and updata and .

 The whole process is